How to travel with strangers, and love it

 Have YOU ever done a group tour?
 Or do you have reservations about them?
 We’d love to hear your advice and thoughts in the comments below…

-Chat to one of our travel experts for help planning a tailor-made tour or group safari.
+Chat with one of our travel experts for help planning a tailor-made tour or group safari.

 Jo Duxbury